longhorn/website/content/docs/1.7.0/deploy/important-notes/index.md

 ### Enable Both `vfio_pci` and `uio_pci_generic` Kernel Modules

 According to the [SPDK System Configuration User Guide](https://spdk.io/doc/system_configuration.html), neither `vfio_pci` nor `uio_pci_generic` is universally suitable for all devices and environments.
-Therefore, users can enable both `vfio_pci` and `uio_pci_generic` kernel modules, allowing Longhorn to automatically select the appropriate module.
+Therefore, users can enable both `vfio_pci` and `uio_pci_generic` kernel modules.
+This allows Longhorn to automatically select the appropriate module.
 For more information, see this [link](https://github.com/longhorn/longhorn/issues/9182).

 ### Introduction of Online Replica Rebuilding